-The Rootie Kazootie Collection
+The Rootie Kazootie Puppets

 Steve Carlin, the show's creator and producer owned the Rootie Kazootie puppets.
-They dropped out of sight until 1996 when they were purchased by Ira Gallen, a collector in New York.
-Watch this YouTube video of Gallen and Carlin unpacking the puppets in a warehouse where they had been stored: https://www.youtube.com/watch?v=1izppY8NS80.
-They can be heard discussing the condition, which was not good.
+They had dropped out of sight until 1996 when they were located in a New York City warehouse and purchased by Ira Gallen, a collector and film and television historian.

 A number of years later, Doug Preis, an avid puppet collector, purchased the puppets from Gallen.
 They had not been stored properly and were in rough shape.

 Fortunately, Mr Preis is a master craftsman and puppet restorer— read more about his extraordinary talents on the Restoration page of this website.

 Doug painstakingly restored all 9 puppets—repairing the controls, restringing, painting, sanding, fashioning hair, making new hands, bodies and recreating the costumes.
 Other than repairing the controls for the 2 Galapoochie Pup puppets, they were not touched, as the "fur" was not something he was prepared to tackle.

 Since there was only 1 Poison Zoomack in the original group, Doug created an exact duplicate.
 He also made 2 additional Rootie puppets.